chain-mage/dataviz-project-security-indexes/README.md

 ## Week 14 Updates

 For Week 14, I really wanted to showcase what this kind of visualization was capable of showing.
+I felt like I really needed a more complete dataset.
 So, I took some UN information one male and female populations of earth by country catagorized by select age groups.
 Then I wittled down the information to strictly being years, population of women, population of men, population of children, and country.
-I also added 2 sliders to adjust the offset
+Then with a CSV to JSON converter, I created JSON data to use in this visualization and altered my code to work with this new dataset.
+I also added 2 sliders to the visualization to adjust the offset and the year being represented on the globe.
+This is really the culmination of what I set out to do with this project.
+I've listed the features below.

+Features:

+* Hover over country bubbles to display detailed values and labels.
+* Rotate the globe by left-clicking and dragging.
+* Zoom in and out to explore clustered areas more closely.
+* An information box dynamically updates with country-specific data for country last hovered over.
+* A color-coded legend represents different data categories.
+* A title box for the visualization.
+* The background features a space theme

 ## Current State